Musician Guide¶

 What MatchPatch Changes¶

-MatchPatch mainly adjusts Helix output block levels so snapshots land closer to the target loudness.
+MatchPatch mainly adjusts supported Line 6 output block levels so snapshots land closer to the target loudness.

 It can also save manual edits you make in the table, such as preset names, snapshot names, or manual gain values.